Quentin Roosevelt: Childhood

 Quentin Roosevelt and Roswell Pinckney, members of the "White House Gang" of young playmates.
 Theodore Roosevelt was an honorary member.

-Quentin was born in Washington, D.C., the youngest child of Theodore Roosevelt's household, which included half-sister Alice, sister Ethel, and brothers Ted (Theodore III), Kermit, and Archie.
+Quentin was born in Washington, D.C., on November 19, 1897, the youngest child of Theodore Roosevelt's household, which included half-sister Alice, sister Ethel, and brothers Ted (Theodore III), Kermit, and Archie.

-Quentin was three years old when his father became president, and he grew up in the White House.
-By far the favorite of all of President Roosevelt's children, Quentin was also the most rambunctious.

-Quentin's behavior prompted his mother, Edith, to label him a "fine bad little boy".
-Amongst Quentin's many adventures with the "White House Gang" (a name assigned by T.R. to Quentin and his friends), Quentin carved a baseball diamond on the White House lawn without permission, defaced official presidential portraits in the White House with spitballs, threw snowballs from the White House's roof at unsuspecting Secret Service guards, and occasionally rode on top of the family elevator with his friend, Charlie Taft, the son of Secretary of War and future President William Howard Taft.
-The Secret Service were alarmed to see a fire and smoke behind the White House, only to see Quentin with a makeshift brick chimney baking some potatoes.
+He grew up in the White House, which his father entered as president in 1901.
+An outgoing and mischievous boy, he treated it as his playground.
+His behavior prompted his mother, Edith, to label him a "fine bad little boy".
+Among his many adventures with the "White House Gang" (a name assigned by T.R. to Quentin and his friends), he carved a baseball diamond on the White House lawn without permission, defaced official presidential portraits with spitballs, and threw snowballs from the roof at unsuspecting Secret Service guards.
+He once rode on top of the family elevator with his friend Charlie Taft, son of Secretary of War and future President William Howard Taft.
+On another occasion the Secret Service, alarmed by smoke behind the White House, found Quentin baking potatoes in a makeshift brick chimney.

-He quickly became known for his humorous and sometimes philosophical remarks.
-To a reporter trying to trap the boy into giving information about his father, Quentin admitted, "I see him occasionally, but I know nothing of his family life."
-The family soon learned to keep him quiet during dinner when important guests were present.
+Quentin was known for his quick wit.
+When a reporter asked the eight-year-old about his father in 1905, he replied, "Yes, I see him sometimes; but I know nothing of his family life."

-Once, when his brother Archie was terribly ill, it was Quentin (with the help of Charles Lee, a White House coachman) who brought the pony Algonquin to his room by elevator, sure that this would make his brother smile.
+When his brother Archie was sick in bed with measles, Quentin and his brother Kermit brought the pony Algonquin up to Archie's room in the White House elevator to cheer him up.

 Education

 Quentin started his education at Force Elementary School and then attended the Episcopal High School in Alexandria, Virginia.
 Later he was a student at the Evans School for Boys and Groton School.

-Quentin consistently scored high marks and displayed the intellectual prowess of his father.
-He was admitted to Harvard College in 1915.
-By the time Quentin was a sophomore at Harvard, also like his father, he was showing promise as a writer.
+When at home he would buy a broken-down motorcycle or a ramshackle automobile and tinker with it until it ran.
+He entered Harvard College in the fall of 1915, where he pursued studies in mathematics and mechanics.

 Quentin was posthumously awarded an A.B.
 (War Degree) by Harvard, Class of 1919.